By caroline | October 8, 2010

 This statement seeks to develop inclusion as a way to achieve high-quality education for all.
 Minister Moloney noted that Ireland has much to do for the EPSEN Act (2004) but that progress will be seen as funds become available.

 Two excellent film clips were also shown, namely a FCTV documentary of the Boyles’ son, Michael, at his school, while actor Colin Farrell spoke on a video-clip from L.A, about how his son made him see life in a different way.

 The event’s resounding message is that the attitude of principals and class teachers is a deciding factor in educational inclusion.
 A can-do attitude achieves far more than resources – plus, one free resource is available in every classroom – peers.
 Children can teach adults about inclusion, too.

-With heart-felt thanks to PCR Ltd for providing pro bono captioning on the night, and giving the event organisers a written record of all proceedings.
+With thanks to PCR Ltd for providing pro bono live captions on the night, and giving the event organisers a written record of all proceedings.